 The following table lists all of the identified hazards found in the Linac enclosure and support buildings.
-Section III-1.9 Appendix - Risk Matrices describes the baseline risk (i.e., unmitigated risk), any preventative controls and/or mitigative controls in place to reduce the risk, and residual risk (i.e., mitigated risk) for
+Section III-1.9 Appendix - Risk Tables describes the baseline risk (i.e., unmitigated risk), any preventative controls and/or mitigative controls in place to reduce the risk, and residual risk (i.e., mitigated risk) for

-Prompt ionizing radiation, Oxygen Deficiency Hazards due to cryogenic systems within accelerator enclosures, and Fluorinert byproducts due to the use of Fluorinert in components that are subject to particle beam have been identified as accelerator specific hazards, and as such their controls are identified as Credited Controls.
+Prompt ionizing radiation and Oxygen Deficiency Hazards due to cryogenic systems within accelerator enclosures have been identified as accelerator specific hazards, and as such their controls are identified as Credited Controls.
 The analysis of these hazards and their Credited Controls will be discussed within this SAD Chapter, and their Credited Controls summarized in the Accelerator Safety Envelope for the Fermilab Main Accelerator.
 Accelerator specific controls are identified as purple/bold throughout this Chapter.
 Cryogens are not present in quantities sufficient to present an oxygen deficiency hazard (ODH) hazard for Linac areas.

 All other hazards present in Linac areas are safely managed by other DOE approved applicable safety and health programs and/or processes, and their analyses have been performed according to applicable DOE requirements as flowed down through the Fermilab Environment, Safety and Health Manual (FESHM).
-These other hazards are considered to be Standard Industrial Hazards (SIH), and their analysis will be summarized in this SAD Chapter.
+These other hazards are considered to be Non-Accelerator-Specific Hazards (NASH), and their analysis will be summarized in this SAD Chapter.